 A perilous situation occurred in Brooklyn on Saturday, September 7.
 The Browns, after refusing to complete the match under supposed darkening skies and leading tenuously, 4-2, were treated with a hurl of stones, empty beer glasses, and who knows what else by a mob of angry fans.
 Among the many unnerving quotes, Tip O’Neill remarked, “I expected that every one of us would get lynched before we got outside of the town.
 Why, the crowd was the craziest I ever got into.”51 The game was forfeited to Brooklyn, which was later overturned.
 The following day, the Browns were scheduled to play a Sunday match against the Bridegrooms at Ridgewood Park in Newtown outside of Brooklyn.
 They refused, given the threatening atmosphere, and the game was awarded to Brooklyn.

 Even though the club won 13 of their final 14 decisions, the Browns were still dethroned by the Bridegrooms after four years at the Association helm.
 Even Tip was unseated as the Association’s top hitter by Baltimore’s switch-hitting Tommy Tucker and his hefty .375 average.
-O’Neill, originally credited with .337, came in second at .335, fourth in the league.
+O’Neill, originally credited with .337, came in second at .335.
 He was also second in fielding average among Association left fielders to Jim Manning of Kansas City.52

 Sometime in November, Charlie Comiskey and Tip O’Neill severed ties with the St. Louis Browns and the American Association and signed with the Chicago Pirates of the newly- formed Players League.53 The Brotherhood circuit filled its ranks with most of the game’s talented players.
 With the help of O’Neill’s bat, the Pirates won 11 of their first 15 games before losing seven games straight in Brooklyn and New York.